 The Cult of Social Justice in Our Universities

-By Stanley K. Ridgley
+By Stanley K. Ridgley, PhD

 In both substance and in method, “social justice education” in the American university constitutes a cult.